Skip to main content

 Pulse vs Glean

 Glean is enterprise search for thousand-person orgs.
-Pulse is a process graph for software teams of 5 to 500.
+Pulse is a process graph for teams of 5 to 500.

 When Glean is the right call